Which Type of PCOS do I have?

 Generally, doctors use an industry-standard test called the ‘Rotterdam Criteria’ which is a multistep checklist.
 They test for:

-• Lack of regular ovulation
+Lack of regular ovulation

-• High levels of androgens (male-dominant hormones)
+High levels of androgens (male-dominant hormones)

-• Levels of insulin in the body
+Levels of insulin in the body

-• Extra immature follicles in your ovaries.
+Extra immature follicles in your ovaries.

 That’s why consulting doctors that understand that key difference (like our non-judgemental gynaecs) can help you get an accurate diagnosis.

-According to some interesting research conducted by and for South Asian women, some symptoms which are normally considered ‘essential’ in a PCOS diagnosis may not be present in us, due to our demographic profile and genetics.
+According to some interesting research conducted by and for South Asian women, some symptoms that are normally considered ‘essential’ in a PCOS diagnosis may not be present in us, due to our demographic profile and genetics.
 That’s why some doctors have their own methods and interpretations — which honestly, just leads to more confusion for us.

 How is Arva any different?